Aminocd/slate/source/index.html.md

 }
 ```

-Updates a currency.
+Updates a user.
 Upon user creation, a new user is inactive and its username and sub_location_id fields are empty.
 A valid username and sub_location_id need to be provided in the first update that sets the user's active field to true.
 After the first update, the sub_location_id, avatar and active fields can be changed, but the username field cannot.

 ### HTTP Request